anguschiu1/foodlogger/README.md

 The following items are on the project's todo list:

-- Implement user profile management features
 - TODO: Implement JWT for session authentication and authorization
+- TODO: Image file preprocessing to ehance the image recognition accuracy
+- Logmeal free tier only allow 25 API calls per day.
+Source for other vendors to improve UX.
+- TODO: Develop a mobile app version for iOS and Android
+- TODO: Source for a comprehensive nutrition database
+- FIXME: Squash many UX nuances and bugs.
 - Add data visualization for food intake trends
-- Integrate with third-party fitness tracking APIs
-- Enhance image recognition accuracy for food logging
-- Develop a mobile app version for iOS and Android
 - Implement social sharing features for meal achievements
-- Create a comprehensive nutrition database
+- Implement user profile management features
 - Add multi-language support for international users
 - Implement advanced search and filtering for food logs
 - Develop a recommendation system for balanced meals

 ## API Documentation

 API endpoints are documented using OpenAPI.
-Refer to backend/src/api_v1.yaml for details.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Please refers either:

+1. Copy [YAML](backend/src/api_v1.yaml) file in the repository and paste to [Swagger.io](https://editor-next.swagger.io), or
+2. Visit [API spec](backend/src/doc/index.html) to check the generated API document, or
+3. Visit `/spec` on browser or import URL to Postman, once the backend server is running (e.g. http://localhost:4000/spec)

 ## License